 Tech-based Literacy Program

 The Jay Hatfield Family Foundation has provided Rockhouse Foundation with the largest sustained grant in its history to implement a computer-based literacy and numeracy program.
 On the ground the implementation, and overall technical expertise, has been driven and supervised by Foundation board member, Ian Coville.
 Since 2016 all students in 1st – 6th grades at the Moreland Hill and Little Bay Schools devote hours each week improving their math and reading skills.
 For the opening of the 2021/2022 school year, the Jay Hatfield Family Foundation has underwrite a new platform called eSpark.
-The Hatfield Foundation funding will enable Rockhouse Foundation to purchase all new devices and more reliable internet services, greatly impacting our ability to assist the schools as they work hard to remediate the learning loss incurred during COVID.
+The Hatfield Foundation funding has enabled the purchase of new devices and more reliable internet services, greatly impacting our ability to assist the schools as they work hard to remediate the learning loss incurred during COVID.
+In 2021/2022 we have also broadened the program to include St Paul’s Primary School.

 Howard University Partnership